maliknyc/karmagambler.github.io/content/posts/test-post.md

 math = true
 +++

 Hi!
-This blog is my way of documenting some of my thoughts, research, opinions, and more.
+This blog is my way of documenting some of my thoughts, research ideas, opinions, and more.

 There's no rigid theme, but my current interests are largely divided between:
 1. Metaphyiscs &mdash; the philosophy of self, free will, Buddhist philosophy